Difference Between Teak and Timber

 The types of hardwood Timber include the woods of trees like Beech.

-Hardwood generally is the woods from angiosperm trees while softwoods are the woods that comes from gymnosperm trees.
+Hardwood is the woods from angiosperm trees while softwoods are the woods that comes from gymnosperm trees.
 Some examples of Timber trees are- Babul, Deodar, Palm, Sal, Rosewood, Tamarind, etc.

 Timber woods are also used to build temporary wood tents.
 Also used in turnery, flooring, craftworks, utensils, and small goods.